 “We want to come in and have a conversation with the students, give them language about consent, language about bystander intervention,” says Shane Diamond, executive director of Speak About It, which provides educational programming about sexual assault and consent. “[We] give them tools and tangible skills to use in situations to give and get consent and to be active bystanders.”

 - - We promote affirmative and pleasure-centric consent education.

 - - We offer a true-to-life, inclusive view of sex, sexuality and healthy relationships.

 - - We feature the stories and experiences of real, diverse students.

 - - We write a custom script for your school or group.

 - - We include a facilitated post-show discussion for free with any show.

-- - Our performance resonates with the rich diversity of human experience
+- - We strive to make our shows and programs resonate with the rich diversity of human experience.

 - - We model tangible, applicable tactics for bystander intervention.

 “Speak About It offers high school students an honest, compelling, and realistic look at the issues of healthy relationships, sexual decision-making, and consent.
 The performance and facilitated discussion provide students with tools to make decisions that are consistent with their values, respect others, and protect their health and safety.
 This is a must-see performance for graduating students preparing to navigate independent living or college life.
 The show provokes excellent discussion and reflection on the part of young adults who need guidance on how to develop healthy relationships.”